 The waiting can be so scary.
-You’ve been sexually active, and now your period is late.
+You’ve been sexually active (with or without protection), and now your period is late.
 Did you know a late period isn’t always a sign of pregnancy?
-At Life Light, we offer free and confidential pregnancy tests.
+At Life Light, we offer free on-site, self-administered pregnancy tests.
 There’s no reason to wait and worry.
 Schedule your appointment today.

 Early Pregnancy Symptoms

 It’s true.
 A missed period is often one of the first signs of pregnancy.
-There are other reasons your period could be late, though.
+However, there are other reasons your period could be late.
 Emotional stress, rapid weight gain or loss, hormone problems, or eating disorders are just some of the reasons for a missed period.

 The Way a Pregnancy Test Works